Sunburn and Children

 is indicated by the sun protection factor (SPF) listed on the product label.
 Products

 with chemicals that absorb and filter the sunlight are sunscreens.
-Products with physical
+A product that

-sunblockers (such as zinc oxide or titanium dioxide) are sunblocks.
-A product with
+physically blocks the sun (such as zinc oxide or titanium dioxide) is called a sunblock.

 How to use sunscreens

-A sunscreen protects from sunburn and minimizes suntan by absorbing UV rays.
-Using
+A sunscreen protects the skin from sunburn and minimizes suntan by absorbing UV rays.

-sunscreens correctly is important in protecting the skin.
-Consider the following recommendations:
+Using sunscreens correctly is important in protecting the skin.
+Consider the following

 Choose a sunscreen for children and test it on your child's wrist before using.
 If